carolosf/prescient-cluster-auto-scaler/README.md

 You should set the "prescient-cluster-autoscaler/uptime-desired-replicas" annotation on deployments to the value you need to set desired replicas to.

+If you want to skip scaling up for a particular deployment you can set "prescient-cluster-autoscaler/skip-scaling-up" for that deployment to "true"

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: